The BRC provides the beginning motorcyclist with the basic mental and physical riding skills necessary to minimize risk

 - using self-assessment to create a positive risk-offset

 Participants must be at least 16 years of age and know how to ride a bicycle.
 Students under the age of 18 will need to have their parent or guardian’s signature on both the New York State Motorcycle Safety Program and Covid Release, Waiver and Indemnification forms Click here for more details.

 New York State residents must possess a valid car driver’s license in order to participate.
 You do not need a motorcycle learner’s permit to sign up for or to participate in a BRC.
 You do need a motorcycle learner’s permit to apply for the road test waiver after successful completion of the course.
 You may obtain this from the DMV either before or after your course dates.

 Out-of-state license holders may participate in the Basic RiderCourse (BRC), but they will not be eligible for the NYS Motorcycle Road Test Waiver.
 Contact your home state to see if they will honor a completion card from New York State.
 If you are in the military, be sure to mention that; sometimes there are special rules for military personnel.

-Each Basic RiderCourse has at least 15 hours of instruction.
+Each Basic RiderCourse has at least 11 hours of hands-on instruction.
 Generally, we schedule classes over a two-day period.
-At times we offer an evening classroom session followed by two days of instruction.
 Other schedules may become available.
 Curriculum content of each class is identical, and all scheduling options qualify for the NYS road test waiver.

-In addition to 15 hours of hands-on instruction, participants will receive a user name and password to take the MSF’s eCourse – a 3-hour on-line course that covers the basics of motorcycling.
+In addition to the 11 hours on the range, participants will receive access to the MSF’s ePackage 1 eCourse, a 5-hour online course that covers the basics of motorcycling.
 The eCourse is fun and easy to use with lots of graphics and videos to help you learn.
-You will need to complete the eCourse within the 30 days prior to your BRC course dates and you must remember to bring the completion certificate to class with you.
+You will need to complete the eCourse within the 30 days prior to your BRC course dates and you must remember to bring the completion certificate (or a screenshot) to class with you